Top 5 Things To Do On A Sunny Day

 Take a walk across Barmouth Bridge

 A short drive along the coast from the Trefeddian is Morfa Mawddach, along the Mawddach Trail.
-There is a small car park alongside the request stop station.
-You can walk from here along Barmouth Bridge.
-Barmouth Bridge is a Grade II listed single-track wooden railway viaduct across the estuary of the River Mawddach near Barmouth, Wales.
-It is 900 yards long and carries the Cambrian Line.
-It is the longest timber viaduct in Wales and one of the oldest in regular use in Britain.
-Once in Barmouth you can either have a stroll around the traditional seaside town or you can also take more of a hike up on the panorama walk to take in the breathtaking views above Barmouth.
+There is a small car park next to the request stop station.
+You can walk from here along Barmouth Bridge; a Grade II listed, single-track, wooden railway viaduct across the estuary of the River Mawddach near Barmouth.
+It is 900 yards long, carries the Cambrian Line, and is the longest timber viaduct in Wales, as well as being one of the oldest in regular use in Britain.
+Once in Barmouth, you can have a stroll around the traditional seaside town, or you can take a hike up the panorama walk to take in the breathtaking views above Barmouth.

 Crabbing at Aberdovey

-One of the most popular pass times and the one activity that you cannot visit Aberdyfi without having a go at is crabbing!
-Most of the shops sell the all-important kit – crabbing line, bucket, and bait.
-Join all the other participants and line up along the jetty and drop the line.
-The hardest part is getting the crabs up without them falling back into the sea, collect them in a bucket of sea water and release back into the sea from the beach after, making sure to count them so that you can announce a winner!
-The perfect end to the day would then be an ice cream on the beach.
+One of the most popular pastimes, and the one activity that you cannot miss when visiting Aberdyfi, is crabbing.
+Most local shops sell the all-important kit – a crabbing line, bucket and bait.
+Join the other participants by lining up along the jetty and dropping the line.
+The hardest part is pulling the crabs up without them falling back into the sea.
+Collect them in a bucket of seawater and release them back from the beach after, making sure to count them so that you can announce a winner.
+End the day perfectly with an ice cream on the beach.

 Aberystwyth Funicular Railway